 From all of our accomplishments and their outcomes, you get a sense of the momentum we have built this past year— and it is momentum that our readers’ support keeps alive.

 Thank you for being a part of this movement.
-Together, we will ensure that the story of what Pittsburgh becomes never flinches from including the voices of the voiceless, but instead truly embraces the ALL in the motto, “If it’s not for all, it’s not for us.”
+Together, we will ensure that the story of what Pittsburgh becomes never flinches from including the voices of people who typically aren’t being listened to, but instead truly embraces the ALL in the motto, “If it’s not for all, it’s not for us.”